 Management of osteochondrosis depends on the site and severity of signs.
 Mild cases recover spontaneously, and a conservative approach may be appropriate.
 In young animals (<12 mo old), this involves restricted exercise for some weeks combined with reduced feed intake to slow the growth rate.
 Particular care should be taken to ensure appropriate mineral supplementation (eg, in cases of suspected copper deficiency).
 It is controversial whether correcting the diet, once signs have developed, will actually assist resolution, but it may help limit or prevent further cases on stud farms.
 Intra-articular medication with hyaluronic acid may be beneficial, but injection of long-acting corticosteroids is not recommended in young, growing horses.

 Cases considered for surgery are treated arthroscopically.
 This technique has been successful in most affected sites, particularly the hock, stifle, and fetlock.
 Damaged cartilage, osteochondral fragments, and compromised subchondral bone are removed and the joint flushed extensively with sterile fluid.
 Prognosis after removal of discrete osteochondral fragments is good.
 In cases with more extensive osteochondral damage, prognosis depends on the extent of the joint surface that must be removed.
 Prognosis is poor for cases with instability resulting from joint surface loss or in which secondary osteoarthritis (degenerative joint disease) is advanced.
 This is often the case with shoulder osteochondrosis because of the difficulty in detecting early signs.
-Cases involving subchondral cysts have a guarded prognosis, because they are often in important weightbearing areas of the joint, and restoration of the joint surface is rarely possible.
+Cases involving subchondral cysts have a guarded prognosis, because these cysts are often in important weightbearing areas of the joint, and restoration of the joint surface is rarely possible.